-Yes No

-Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking Y
+Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree- X seeking applicants?

-applicants? ^

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2020.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2021.

 C8A ADMISSION

-C8A Require Recommend Require for Some Consider if Not Used
+C8A Require Recommend Require for Some Consider if Not

-Submitted
+Submitted Used

 C8A SAT or ACT X X

 C8A ACT only

-SAT only
+C8A SAT only

 C8A SAT and SAT Subject Tests or

 ACT

 C8A SAT Subject Tests only X

-C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2020, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):
+C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2021, please indicate which ONE of the following a pplies: (regardless of whether the writing score will be used in the admissions process): COD ACT with writing required

-CSR ACT with writing required COD ACI WILLI willing required
+C8B ACT with writing required

 C8B ACT with writing recommended

-C8B ACT with or without writing accepted
+C8B ACT with or without writing accepted ł Χ

-C8B If your institution will make use of the SAT in admission decisions for for Fall 2020 please indicate which ONE of the following applies (regard) 0
+C8B If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking for Fall 2021 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process:

 in the admissions process:

 C8B SAT with Essay component required

 C8B SAT with Essay component recommended

 C8B SAT with or without Essay component accepted X

-C8C Please indicate how your institution will use the SAT or ACT writing of C8C component; check al Il that apply:
+C8C Please indicate how your institution will use the SAT or ACT writing component; check all that apply:

-C8C For admission -

-C8C For placement

-C8C For advising

-C8C In place of an application essay

-C8C

-As a validity check on the application essay

-No college policy as of now

-C8C Not using essay component X X
+Dill Cooky ACI essay

+Х X

+X

+C8D In addition, does your institution use applicants' test scores for academic advising?

+in addition, acce your montaner. acc application to

+C8D Yes No

+• Χ

-C8E Latest date by which SAT or ACT scores must be received for fall- Latest date by which SAT Subject Test scores must be received for fall- term admission C8F If necessary, use this space to clarify your test policies (e.g., if tests a are recommended fo r some students,
+C8E Latest date by which SAT or ACT scores must be received for fall- C8E Latest date by which SAT Subject Test scores must be received for

+C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students):

+C8F

-C8G Please indicate which tests your institution uses for placement (e.g., state test ts):
+$\textbf{C8G} \ \ \textbf{Please indicate which tests your institution uses for placement (e.g., state tests):}$

+C8G Х

-C8G ACT X
+C8G ACT Х

-C8G SAT Subject Tests X
+C8G SAT Subject Tests Х

 C8G AP X

-C8G CLEP X
+C8G CLEP Х

-C8G Institutional Exam X
+C8G Institutional Exam Х

 C8G State Exam (specify):

+Freshman Profile

-Freshman Profile Provide information for ALL enrolled, degree-seeking, full-time and pa (freshman) students enrolled in Fall 2018, including students who beg international students/nonresident aliens, and students admitted under gan studies during s ummer,
+Provide information for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year

-C9 Percent and number of first-time, first-year (freshman) students enrolled in Fall 2018 who submitted national standardized (SAT/ACT) test scores.
-Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores.
-Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item.
-Do not convert SAT scores to ACT scores and vice versa.
-Do convert Old SAT scores to New SAT scores using the College Board's concordance tools and tables (sat.org/concordance).
+9 Percent and number of first-time, first-year (freshman) students enrolled in Fall 2019 who submitted national

-C9 Percent submitting SAT scores 60% Number submitting SAT scores 5,277 C9 Percent submitting ACT scores 58% Number submitting ACT scores 5,134
+C9 Percent submitting SAT scores 57.8% Number submitting SAT scores 5801 l C9 Percent submitting ACT scores 58.3% Number submitting ACT scores 5857 l

 C9 25th Percentile 75th Percentile

+SAT Composite 1130 1340

 C9 SAT Evidence-Based Reading

-and Writing 570 670
+and Writing 560 670

 C9 SAT Math 560 690

-C9 ACT Composite 22 29
+C9 ACT Composite 22 28

 C9 ACT Math 22 28

 C9 ACT English 21 29

 C9 ACT Writing